saahilanande/Frontend-MTRS/README.md

 # Movie Ticket Reservation System (FrontEnd)
 This repository contains the frontend of the Movie Theater Reservation System.
-MTRS is a project to buy tickets and book seats for films in various theaters.

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-The Movie Ticket Reservation System is a web application built with Spring Boot 3 and java 11 that allows users to reserve movie tickets online.
-It provides a user-friendly interface for browsing movies, selecting showtimes, and making reservations.
-This project aims to simplify the process of managing movie ticket bookings and enhance the overall movie-going experience.
+The Movie Ticket Reservation System - Frontend is a web application built with React and TypeScript that provides a user-friendly interface for browsing movies, selecting showtimes, and making reservations.
+This project aims to enhance the movie-going experience by simplifying the process of managing movie ticket bookings.

 ## Features